Topp-Roots-Lab/3d-root-crown-analysis-pipeline/IMPLEMENTATION.md

 </div>

 - The left figure shows the skeleton.
-- The center figure shows a large, transparent bubble in the area of a bifurcation cluster.
+- The center figure shows a large, transparent bubble in the area of any bifurcation cluster.
 - The right figure shows the bifurcation clusters overlaid onto the skeleton.

 Notice that the density of white bubbles is relatively lower the closer to the root tips.
-This indicates that there is less frequent branching relative to the regions closer to the stalk.
+This suggests that there is less frequent branching relative to the regions closer to the stalk.

 For details on how bifurcation clusters are identified and counted, see pseudocode below.